ThinkGive enables young people to experience the power of kindness and the value of giving — learning firsthand from their actions and their peers.

 Curriculum

-After each lesson, students decide how and to whom they will give.
-This empowering prosocial behavior shows them that their actions can positively impact others and create meaningful change.
-It builds confidence and a sense of agency, demonstrating that small actions can drive larger, positive shifts in their communities.
-Through this, students strengthen empathy, forge connections, and become more confident in their ability to make a difference.
+After each lesson, students choose how and to whom they will give.
+This empowering prosocial practice shows them that their actions matter—that even small gestures can spark meaningful change.
+As they build confidence and agency, students strengthen empathy, deepen connections, and grow more assured in their ability to make a difference.

 Record + Reflect

-Students document their actions on the ThinkGive portal (or on worksheets for offline programs), answering reflective questions that connect their choices to the broader concepts from the lesson.
-This reflection deepens their understanding of how their actions impact others and prompts them to examine how their behavior aligns with values like empathy, kindness, and social responsibility, fostering personal growth and a sense of purpose.
+Students record their actions on the ThinkGive portal (or on worksheets for offline programs), responding to reflective questions that link their choices to key lesson themes.
+This process deepens their understanding of how their actions affect others and encourages them to consider how their behavior aligns with values like empathy, kindness, and social responsibility—fostering personal growth and purpose.

 Engage + Share